Captain4LK/SoftLK-tools/README.md

 ### SoftLK-lib

 Most of the tools in this repository need SoftLK-lib.
 Since SoftLK-lib is a separate project the source has not been included in this repository.
-Separate install instructions can be found in its directory: [SoftLK-lib](https://codeberg.org/Captain4LK/SoftLK-lib) (both libSLK.a and libSLK_gui.a).
+Separate install instructions can be found in its directory: [SoftLK-lib](https://codeberg.org/Captain4LK/SoftLK-lib).

-SoftLK-lib offers different backends, however only the sdl2 and sdl2_gl backends are supported by the tools in this repository.
 All of the makefiles assume it to be installed globally, so I recommend running ``sudo make install`` for installing it on your system.

-Some tools depend on extensions of SoftLK-lib, so you need to build all of the needed ones as listed above too.
+Some tools depend on extensions of SoftLK-lib, so you need to build all of the needed ones as listed above, too.
 Here is a list of all makefile targets for building SoftLK-lib and its extensions:

 * libSLK.a (``make backend_sdl2`` or ``make backend_sdl2_gl``)
 * libSLK_gui.a (``make SLK_gui``)
+* global install, will build all the extensions, too (``sudo make install``, Unix only)

 ## Using makefiles